CausalKANs: interpretable treatment effect estimation with Kolmogorov-Arnold networks: Detailed results

-We further analyze the relationship between model complexity and the precision in estimation of heterogeneous effects (PEHE).
+\textbf{Complexity. } We further analyze the relationship between model complexity and the precision in estimation of heterogeneous effects (PEHE).
 To this end, we define a \emph{complexity score} that aggregates the contributions of different architectural and regularization choices.
 Specifically, hidden dimensions contribute $0$ if no hidden layers are used, $2$ if a single hidden layer of size $5$ is used, and $3$ otherwise.
-The weight penalty $\lambda$ contributes $1$ if set to $0.01$ and $2$ otherwise.
+The weight penalty $\lambda$ contributes $0$ if set to $0.01$ and $1$ 1{if set to $0.001$, since more regularization yields simpler models}.
 The spline grid contributes $1$, $2$, or $3$ for grid sizes $\{1,3,5\}$, respectively.
 Similarly, the polynomial order $k$ contributes $1$, $2$, or $3$ for $k \in \{1,3,5\}$, and sparse initialization reduces the score by one unit.
 Hence, the complexity score captures the combined effect of the number of hidden units, regularization strength, spline resolution, polynomial order, and initialization strategy.
 In addition, we compute the number of hidden layers directly from the hidden dimensions: $0$ layers (no hidden units, corresponding to KAAM), $1$ layer (single hidden layer), and $2$ layers (deeper networks).

 We then represent the correlation between both complexity and number of hidden layers against PEHE, using linear regression fits and Pearson correlation coefficients across all hyperparameter configurations (\cref{fig:all_datasets_pehe_vs_complexity,fig:all_datasets_pehe_vs_layers}).
 The results indicate that the correlation is weak: the fitted slopes are close to zero and the Pearson coefficients are generally small.
 Interestingly, increasing the number of hidden layers often leads to slightly higher PEHE values, although the effect is minor and not consistent across all datasets.
 Similarly, increasing the overall complexity score does not systematically reduce PEHE.